espago/issuer_response_codes/README.md

 ##### Locale

 The default locale is `:en`.
-There are 7 in total: `%i[en pl da ee lt lv sv]`.
 Only the first two are complete, the rest are partially in English.

 ```ruby
 code = ::IssuerResponseCodes::Code.new(id: '54')